Department of Science & Health

 What are the minimum entry requirements?

-(A) Leaving certificate (CAO) applicants are required to have achieved a minimum of six subjects with at least two at Higher Level grade C3 or higher and four other subjects at least grade D3 at Ordinary Level.
-Subjects must include English or Irish and Mathematics at Ordinary Level grade D3 or higher.
+(A) Leaving certificate: (CAO) applicants are required to have achieved a minimum of 6 subjects with at least two at Higher Level Grade C3 or higher and four other subjects at least Grade D3 at Ordinary Level.

-Mature applications are welcome and will be assessed on an individual basis.
+Mature applicants: are welcome and will be assessed on an individual basis.

-Students gain ongoing, hands on, clinical experience in our on-campus clinic and will have an opportunity to complete clinical work placements in a variety of sites including the USA, South Africa, Australia, Britain and Ireland.
+Students gain ongoing, hands-on clinical experience in our on-campus teaching clinic and will have an opportunity to complete clinical work placements in a variety of sites including the USA, South Africa, Australia, Britain and Ireland.
 Graduates of CW106 may apply for entry to Year 3 CW108.